Eating Disorders

 - Believing he or she is overweight though in reality is dangerously thin

-Bulimia nervosa People who have bulimia eat an excessive amount of food in a single episode and almost immediately make themselves vomit or use laxatives or diuretics (water pills) to get rid of the food in their bodies.
+People who have bulimia eat an excessive amount of food in a single episode and almost immediately make themselves vomit or use laxatives or diuretics (water pills) to get rid of the food in their bodies.
 This behavior often is referred to as the "binge/purge" cycle.
+Signs that someone may have bulimia include:

 - Having at least two binge/purge cycles a week, on average, for at least 3 months